TGC Health Department Confirms one new death from causes related to COVID-19.

-According to the release the patient was a woman in her 60s from Tom Green County.
+According to the release the patient was a man in his 40s from Tom Green County.
 No other information about the patient was included in the release.

 The full statement, issued by the City of San Angelo, is below.